Ray

 In short

-Ray — AI personal trainer: voice-guided, vision-powered workouts that adapt in real-time.
-Best for Busy professionals who need flexible workout timing, Beginners intimidated by gyms or complex routines, Travelers needing workouts that adapt to any equipment.
-Plans from $19.99/mo.
+Ray — AI personal trainer that plans, counts reps, and adapts workouts via voice commands.
+Best for Busy professionals who need flexible workout timing and hands-free guidance, Beginners or intimidated gym-goers who want zero-decision coaching, Frequent travelers who need workouts that adapt to any equipment.
+Plans from $7/mo.

 We ran a structured research pass across product reviews, community discussions, and post-purchase forum threads to surface the patterns vendors won't publish themselves.
 Below: the recurring strengths, the hidden costs people mention most, and the cohort that consistently regrets adopting this tool.